So, you’re looking for the best Chromebooks for kids.

 Pros: Big screen means more real estate, double the RAM, can do more than homework and classwork with a powerful CPU, gaming-capable, stylish design

-Cons: Slightly heavier than other Chromebooks due to the big screen size
+Cons: Slightly heavier than other Chromebooks due to the big screen size (at the benefit of having a bigger screen)

-Check out the Acer 15 on Amazon.
+See the kid-favorite Acer 15 on Amazon.

 2. ASUS C201 11.6” Chromebook